Application is directly to the PhD program.

 Film Studies Applicants

 Students applying for a PhD in Film Studies with a concentration in History of Art and Architecture apply through the the Film Studies Department.
 To apply, fill out the online application, select Film Studies-PhD, and you will be required to choose your area of specialization in the drop-down menu; choose History of Art and Architecture.
+Applicants must also complete the foreign language questionnaire.
 The application deadline is January 15.

 For more information on this program, visit the Film Studies website.

-If you have questions about the application process, please email Graduate Administrator Natalie Swabb.
+If you have questions about the application process, please call 412-648-2400 or email the Graduate Administrator.